-Sukhumvit is the commercial, entertainment and tourist center of modern Bangkok.
+Sukhumvit is the commercial, entertainment and tourist centre of modern Bangkok.
 Towards the west end, the road (thanon in Thai) changes its name, first, to Ploenchit Road, and then, to Rama I Road.
 And it runs all the way to the east cutting across the city border.
-Even and uneven side-streets (soi in Thai) are on opposite north and south sides of the road.
-Even so it is one of Bangkok’s main arteries, driving Sukhumvit way is a real hassle, as it constantly packed with heavy traffic day and night.
-The Sky train runs along Sukhumvit Road up to Soi 121 occupying central part of the street.
+Even an uneven side-streets (soi in Thai) are on opposite north and south sides of the road.
+Even so, it is one of Bangkok’s main arteries, driving Sukhumvit way is a real hassle, as it constantly packed with heavy traffic day and night.
+The Sky train runs along Sukhumvit Road up to Soi 121 occupying the central part of the street.
 All major shopping spots and vendor stalls are concentrated on the sidewalks between Soi 3 (Soi Nana Nua) and Soi 21 (Asoke Road), basically forming a long-stretched market, which is bustling all day and up to the midnight or so.
 And then, after midnight some street carts and food-stalls turn into after-hours outdoor cafes and bars.

 There are many hotels ranging from 5-star to cheaper establishments in the area from Soi Nana to Asoke Road.
-There are also several shopping malls like The Emporium upscale shopping center at Soi 24.
+There are also several shopping malls like The Emporium upscale shopping centre at Soi 24.
 Many Indian owned tailor shops that offer custom made clothing can be found there as well.
-Massage joints are also abound around Sukhumvit vicinity.
+Massage joints are also abounding around Sukhumvit vicinity.
 This area is particularly well-known for its lively bar scene.
 Bustling and hustling go-go bars at the Nana Entertainment Plaza and other entertainment venues in Soi 4 (Soi Nana Tai) serve as the prominent Sukhumvit night district.
 Another street of bars, Soi Cowboy, is just past Asoke Road between Soi 21 and 23.
 These red-light entertainment districts cater primarily to foreigners.